MENU

 Florida Tech’s advanced research labs provide students with opportunities to work on groundbreaking technologies across various fields.

-At the Center for Advanced Data Analytics & Systems (CADAS), research applies AI across platforms.
-Expertise in AI/ML includes algorithms for computer vision and time-series data.
-Cloud work focuses on big data infrastructure, while edge computing research targets IoT devices running machine learning and other advanced applications.
+At the Center for Advanced Data Analytics & Systems (CADAS), researchers apply AI across platforms, with expertise in machine learning for computer vision and time-series analysis.
+Projects span big data infrastructure in the cloud to advanced edge computing for IoT devices.

 These labs offer students hands-on experience with real-world problems in cybersecurity, AI, big data and more, positioning them at the forefront of innovation.